-This article is an attempt to explain how NEPSE index is calculated, explain what is market capitalization of a company, and explain what is total market capitalization of an economy.
-In addition, it also explores on how NEPSE adjusts base period’s market capitalization in case of new listing.
+This article attempts to explain how the NEPSE index is calculated, as well as a company’s and an economy’s total market capitalization.
+It also explores how NEPSE adjusts the base period’s market capitalization in case of a new listing.

-What is Market Capitalization of a Company?
+What is the Market Capitalization of a Company?

 $$\text{Market Capitalization of a Company = Number of Outstanding Shares * Closing Stock Price} $$